prmzk/react-adam-primarizki/README.md

 3. run `npm start`
 4. You will be able to see the output on http://localhost:3000/

+## OR
+You can see the project live on https://thirsty-ptolemy-44820f.netlify.app/

 ## Technology used:
 ### Main:
 - Create-React-App